lsst-ts/ts_electrometer/doc/user-guide/user-guide.rst

 Electrometer User Guide
 #######################

-The electrometer is a Keithley Spectrograph that measures the amount of electrons in proximity with a sensor.
+This CSC is used to control Keithley 6417b electrometers.
+The primary use-case is to read/monitor the electrical signals from a Hamamatsu S2281 photodiode, however it can be used with other devices.
+The device is generally used in a current and charge measuring modes.
 It communicates over RS-232 serial cable.
-The computer that it is connected to uses a RS-232 to USB type A cable.
+The computer that it is connected to uses a straight-through RS-232 to USB type A cable.

+The device creates a FITS file.
+It tracks time and intensity.
+The fits files are stored on the disk of the docker container.

 Electrometer Interface
 ======================